 Technologically speaking, it’s not that hard to tokenize a property.
-However, there’s a lot of legal work that goes into tokenizing, especially when we’re talking about building an end-to-end solution that utilizes blockchain.
+However, there’s a lot of legal work that goes into tokenizing, especially when we’re talking about building an end-to-end solution that utilizes blockchain technology.
 Here’s a brief rundown of how it works:

-1- Work out the legal structure/what the token will represent- The first step is working out what your token will represent.
-There is a nearly endless list of what the token can represent, but typically it will be representing ownership in a legal entity which owns the asset such as a SPV (special purpose vehicle) or some type of collateralized debt instrument that is backed by the property.
-Getting the legal structure right is of paramount importance as it will have far-reaching consequences ranging from tax implications to those related to securities-law.
+The first step for tokenizing real estate is working out the legal structure and what your token will represent.
+There is a nearly endless list of what the token can represent, but typically it will be representing ownership in a legal entity that owns the asset, such as a SPV (special purpose vehicle) or some type of collateralized debt instrument that is backed by the property.
+Getting the legal structure right is of paramount importance as it will have far-reaching consequences ranging from tax implications to those related to securities law.

-2- Develop the necessary business logic smart contracts- Before you can tokenize a real estate asset you’ll need to be able to verify ownership of the asset as well as the identity of the owner and potential investors.
-This is essential and means being able to perform KYC/AML checks as well as verifying ownership and performing a title search among other things.
+Before you can tokenize a real estate asset, you’ll need to be able to verify ownership of the asset as well as the identity of the owner and potential investors.
+This is essential and means being able to perform KYC/AML checks as well as verifying ownership and performing a title search, among other things.
 On top of that, you'll need to develop other smart contracts relating to the business of managing the asset including but not limited to potential dividends/interest earned by token-holders.

-5- Solve the chicken or the egg problem and achieve marketplace liquidity- A key to the success of any marketplace is achieving a proper balance of supply and demand, also known as marketplace liquidity.
+A key to the success of any marketplace is achieving a proper balance of supply and demand, also known as marketplace liquidity.
 While this step may not seem necessary to tokenize an asset it absolutely is and has been taken for granted by most blockchain startups.
 Most smart contracts are designed to only issue tokens once a certain amount of demand has been reached so it's safe to say that you can get through steps 1-4 and theoretically tokenize a property, but without significant demand, you will not be able to do it in the real world.
 It is extremely challenging to achieve marketplace liquidity, even more so when you're dealing with a highly regulated marketplace which presents both buyers and sellers with significant barriers to entry (here we refer not to the financial barriers of entry, but the need to go through identity verification/KYC/AML).
-This is further complicated by the fact that there have been numerous bad actors in the blockchain space which have severely damaged consumer faith in the emerging industry.
+This is further complicated by the fact that there have been numerous bad actors in the blockchain space, which have severely damaged consumer faith in the emerging industry.

 In theory, tokenization sounds great, but in practice, you cannot just disregard existing securities laws, tokenize any property, and start selling shares representing fractional ownership in that asset.
 Any type of token representing fractional ownership is a security and therefore subject to existing securities laws.
 This is precisely why existing fractional ownership and real estate crowdfunding products such as REITs (Real Estate Investment Trusts) and eREITs are limited.
 They would love to cater to retail investors but are typically limited to accredited investors due to existing securities laws.
 Any future reform that allows for blockchain based REITs, which typically tokenize commercial properties, to accept investments from retail investors would also apply to traditional REITs which is precisely why we don't see consider these types of projects to be particularly disruptive or exciting.